 - In advance of the 2019 wildfire season, the electric investor-owned utilities, jointly, must immediately oversee development and execution of a statewide Public Safety Power Shut-off education campaign, developed in partnership with CalOES and CAL FIRE, that provides education tailored to the needs of stakeholders, including AFN populations, in order to make citizens aware of how to prepare for and obtain information during a prolonged loss of power, including as a result of de-energization.
-Education and outreach must use best practices outlined in the California Alert and Warning Guidelines to maximize understanding.
+Education and outreach must use consistent and coordinated nomenclature to maximize understanding.
 The electric investor-owned utilities, in coordination with the above-named agencies, must measure effectiveness of education and outreach efforts and adjust efforts accordingly. - The electric investor-owned utilities must partner with local and state public safety partners to develop scripted de-energization templates that can be used by public safety partners leading up to, during, and after a de-energization event.
-In order to allow jurisdictions with public alerting authority to send timely and appropriate messages to populations potentially impacted by a de-energization event, the utilities must develop Common Alerting Protocol compliant messages and protocols for use by the designated alert authorities.
+In order to allow jurisdictions with public alerting authority to send timely and appropriate messages to populations potentially impacted by a de-energization event, the utilities must develop Common

+Alerting Protocol compliant messages and protocols for use by the designated alert authorities.
 Whether local jurisdictions choose to utilize their Public Alert and Warning system to notify the public of a de-energization event is at their discretion.
-The electric investor-owned utilities must also work with state public safety partners (CalOES, CAL FIRE) to develop definitions to use for communications and a standardized nomenclature based on existing emergency frameworks.
+The electric investor-owned utilities must also work with state public safety partners (CalOES, CAL FIRE) to develop definitions to use for communications and a standardized nomenclature.
+The electric investor-owned utilities should explore use of the alert, warning and notification definitions adopted in the California Alert and Warning Guidelines.